abhishekjain35/movie-rental-flask/README.md

 ## Deployment

-Currently, this project is not deployed anywhere.
-It is still in development phase.
+This project is deployed on heroku: `https://movie-rentalapi.herokuapp.com/`

 ## Authors

-Abhishek Jain (developing and writing test for API), Udacity(Initial Setup in frontend and backend)
+Abhishek Jain